lapinek/platform-scripting/README.AM.md

 }
 ```

-If "email" is not an attribute in the identity, or there is no member at the requested index, the all-forgiving JavaScript will proceed with the undefined value, but Groovy will produce an error:
+If "email" is not an attribute in the identity, or there is no member at the requested array index, the all-forgiving JavaScript will proceed with the undefined value, but Groovy will produce an error:

 ```
 ERROR: catch: java.lang.ArrayIndexOutOfBoundsException: Index 100 out of bounds for length 0